Google Chrome Gets An Update And Users May Hate It

 According to an Express report, some people might absolutely hate the redesign and new features.
 In the Canary browser, users will see a new color scheme, a larger search bar, and rounded tab edges.
 All of these things sound great on the surface, but after so many years of using elements in a specific way, the adjustment period could prove troublesome for exceptionally high users.

-Unfortunately, the most substantial fail for the redesign, according to Forbes is the nasty surprise that using Chrome’s new version causes excessive memory consumption.
+Unfortunately, the most substantial fail for the redesign, according to Forbes, is the nasty surprise that using Chrome’s new version causes excessive memory consumption.
 In fact, it will take as much as 13 percent more RAM to run the favored web browser.
 That may prove difficult for people who regularly use older devices with less memory available for such exorbitant use.

-Nobody escapes the change, either because those with Chrome on Windows, Mac, Linux, and Chrome OS will feel the effects.
+Nobody escapes the change, because those with Chrome on Windows, Mac, Linux, and Chrome OS will feel the effects.
 Unfortunately, the reason for the unparalleled memory usage is enhanced security features.
 With more and more breaches and hacks popping up nearly weekly in the news, the need for better security remains high, and the people at Google kept that thought in mind when developing the latest version of Chrome.

 Google Chrome UPDATE: Users warned as huge change coming they may NOT like https://t.co/MTpkrGLFjb #GoogleChrome pic.twitter.com/9ueN4JYt6m